 - 200 ml boiling water

 - 2 tablespoon mango chutney

 - Add the garlic, ginger, curry powder, cumin and chilli flakes to the paneer and vegetables.
-Stir well.3 garlic cloves, 1 teaspoon cumin, 2 tablespoon curry powder, 15 g fresh ginger, 0.5 teaspoon red chilli flakes
+Stir well.3 Garlic clove, 1 teaspoon Cumin, 2 tablespoon curry powder, 15 g Fresh ginger, 0.5 teaspoon red chilli flakes

 - Add the mango chutney and tomato stock.
 Mix well and simmer for 2-3 minutes.2 tablespoon mango chutney

 - Mix in the chopped coriander (cilantro) and stir.5 g Fresh coriander (cilantro)